Group Home Requirements in Texas

 How to Start a Group Home: A Step-by-Step Guide

-7. Build Community Support: Engage local organizations and family members.
+7. Engage your community and family members.

 Certifications Needed to Open a Group Home

-• First Aid and CPR Certification
+• First aid and CPR

-• Medication Management Training
+• Medication management

-• Food Safety Certification for staff handling meal prep
+• Food safety (for meal prep staff)

 Legal and Compliance Considerations